Diaspora remittances to low- and middle-income countries reached about

 GreenSweep was built with this reality in mind.
 We don’t ask diaspora communities for money.
 They’re already sending more of it, more efficiently, than any aid programme.
 What we ask for is something they already do in abundance: attention.
 A few minutes on a phone screen.
 A vote for a project that protects the coastline their family lives behind.
 A share in a Viber group.
 An act that costs nothing and directs commercial revenue toward environmental projects they care about.

 The design is deliberate.
 A domestic worker in Singapore earning $600 a month, sending $400 of it home, has zero discretionary budget for donations.
+According to the World Bank (2024), remittance-receiving households in the Philippines allocate an average of 78% of transferred funds to immediate needs such as food, healthcare, and education, leaving virtually nothing for discretionary giving.
 Asking her for money is tone-deaf.
 Asking her for a vote — for her judgement about which environmental project matters most to her community — is asking her to do something she is already expert at: making informed decisions about where resources should go.

 This is agency, not charity.
 The OFW community maintains deeply woven communication networks — Viber chains, church groups, balikbayan box networks, employer WhatsApp groups — with 98% Facebook penetration.
 When information enters these networks, it moves fast and it moves with trust.
 A message forwarded by a friend at church carries more weight than any advertisement.
 A link shared in a family group chat reaches four households in three countries before breakfast.